 The challenge.
 Proteasomal degradation accounts for >90% of cellular protein turnover {Jung, 2009 #4580}, and failure to degrade oxidatively damaged proteins has detrimental effects for any cell, as the damaged proteins form toxic aggregates.
 Despite years of intense study, the exact role of ubiquitination for removal of these damaged proteins is the subject of an ongoing debate (Fig. 1.1).
 Protein poly-ubiquitination allows the cell to target proteins for degradation (and other processes) in a highly time-resolved and protein-specific manner {Hershko, 1998 #4744}, and there are several examples of ubiquitin-mediated degradation of oxidized proteins {Shang, 2001 #4772;Dudek, 2005 #4717;Medicherla, 2008 #4718;Lee, 2010 #4898}.
 However, ubiquitin-independent degradation of oxidatively damaged proteins has also been widely reported and has now been accepted as the predominant mechanism {Inai, 2002 #4680;Shringarpure, 2003 #1937;Asher, 2006 #4755;Kastle, 2011 #4565}.
 The two pathways are fundamentally different in their cost and result for the cell: ubiquitin-dependent degradation can be highly targeted and protein-specific, but requires strict regulation and cellular energy; in contrast, ubiquitin-independent degradation is comparatively simpler to regulate and does not require energy, but lacks specificity.
-The tight regulation of protein degradation is based on sequence and structure features of target proteins REFS, but our knowledge of these features is still largely incomplete.
-Truly understanding the relative importance of these degradation pathways requires a quantitative model with two key elements: (1) an integration of timing and strength of the proteome-wide effects of different pathways, and (2) a sequence-specific model to predict proteome-wide differences in the use of degradation pathways.
+The tight regulation of protein degradation is based on sequence and structure features of target proteins REFS, but our knowledge of these features is still largely incomplete as is our knowledge of the dependence.
+Truly understanding the relative importance of these degradation pathways requires a quantitative model with two key elements: (1) an integration of timing and strength of the proteome-wide effects of different pathways, and (2) a sequence/structure-specific model to predict the choice of degradation pathways.

 The solution.
-We propose to combine large-scale quantitative proteomics techniques, controlled, time-resolved experiments, and computational modeling in a unique approach to resolve the choice of protein degradation pathways upon oxidative stress.
+We propose to combine large-scale quantitative proteomics techniques, controlled, time-resolved experiments, and computational modeling to resolve the choice of protein degradation pathways upon oxidative stress.
 We propose to identify and use a predictive of protein degradation.
 Producing a highly integrated data set from orthogonal large-scale experiments in the model system Saccharomyces cerevisiae, we will construct a comprehensive and quantitative model to predict ubiquitin-dependent and –independent degradation pathways after oxidative challenges based on sequence and structure features (Fig. 1.2).
+[Christine, I find a lot of this stuff repetitive.]

 Aim 1.
 Determine priors of protein ubiquitination, oxidation, and degradation upon oxidative damage.

 Using large-scale quantitative proteomics and inhibitors of translation, proteasomal degradation, and ubiquitination, we will characterize protein expression and modification changes for a large number of yeast proteins over a period of two hours.
-In this way we will isolate ubiquitination-dependent and -independent (as well as proteasome-dependent and -independent) changes in stability for several thousand proteins and monitor the dependence of these changes on oxidation and ubiquitination of the protein (and its peptides.
+In this way we will isolate ubiquitination-dependent and -independent (as well as proteasome-dependent and -independent) changes in stability for several thousand proteins and monitor the dependence of these changes on oxidation and ubiquitination of the protein (and its peptides).

-Aim 2.
-Train quantitative predictive model of protein degradation pathways using regression models.

-Using a set of theoretical and experimental priors determined in aim 1, we will describe quantitatively the global response to oxidative stress, with respect to different pathways of protein oxidation and degradation.
-We will predict the degradation fate (or mixture of fates/pathways) for each protein based on its sequence and structural features.

-Aim 3.
-Validate model predictions through sequence-based modification of protein stability.

-XXX

-Our project, for the first time, examines all three dimensions of the system (protein oxidation, ubiquitination, and degradation) within one system and quantitatively describes and predicts different modes of the oxidative stress response.

-Aspects of this proposal that specifically address the priorities of the MCB division: